Carlos Finlay: Professional career

-In the words of General Leonard Wood, a physician and U.S. military governor of Cuba in 1900:
+In the words of General Leonard Wood, a physician and U.S. military governor of Cuba in 1900: "The confirmation of Dr. Finlay's doctrine is the greatest step forward made in medical science since Jenner's discovery of the vaccination [for smallpox]."

 This discovery helped William C. Gorgas reduce the incidence and prevalence of mosquito-borne diseases in Panama during the American campaign, from 1903 onwards, to construct the Panama Canal.
 Prior to this, about 10% of the workforce had died each year from malaria and yellow fever.

 Finlay was a member of Havana's Royal Academy of Medical, Physical and Natural Sciences.
 He was fluent in French, German, Spanish, and English and could read Latin.
 His interests were widespread and he wrote articles on subjects as varied as leprosy, cholera, gravity, and plant diseases.
 His main interest, however, was yellow fever, and he was the author of 40 articles on this disease.
 His theory that an intermediary host was responsible for the spread of the disease was treated with ridicule for years.
 A humane man, he often took on patients who could not afford medical care.
 As a result of his work, Finlay was nominated seven times for the Nobel Prize in Physiology or Medicine, although he was never awarded the prize.
 He received the National Order of the Legion of Honour of France in 1908.